 Yes, I know — Vietnamese restaurant, Malaysian dish.
 That’s the kind of thing that happens in Carlton.
 The kitchen doesn’t care about neat categorisations.
 What they care about is getting the broth right, and they absolutely do.
 It’s thick coconut cream with a slow-building sambal heat, loaded with tofu puffs, bean shoots, and your choice of chicken, prawns, or both (go both — it’s an extra $3 and absolutely worth it).

 At $14 for a regular bowl, it is one of the best value-for-money meals on the entire street.
-This is not a dainty serving.
-This is a “cancel your afternoon plans” serving.
-The rice vermicelli soaks up the broth like it was born to do it.
+The rice vermicelli soaks up the broth perfectly.
 The fried shallots on top go soft in the best possible way.
 It’s the kind of dish that makes you wonder why you ever paid $22 for something nearly identical elsewhere.

 The Full Carlton Asian Hit List